 At DICE and EA, we are committed to creating the best games for you, our players.
-Electronic Arts Playtesting gives you a voice in the development process, so that we can create the best experiences for all our players.

 A Typical Session